thorpej/CoPicoVision/README.md

 using GALs for this purpose, I save the extra logic chips.

-The ColecoVision also uses a 74LS74 along with some additional logic gates to implement a wait-state generator when the Z80 performs an opcode fetch.
+The ColecoVision also uses a 74LS74 along with some additional logic gates to add a wait-state when the Z80 performs an opcode fetch.
 It does this presumably to give some extra breathing room to slow ROMs (of the Z80 machine cycles, M1 has the tightest timing).
 There is plenty of left-over space in the decoder GALs, so I put it in the MEMDEC GAL (since it's about the opcode fetch from memory).
 There is a large comment in the MEMDEC GAL source file that explains how the wait-state generator works.

 The BIOS ROM for the CoPicoVision is contained in a 150ns 28C64 EEPROM.
 I chose this part because:
 * I have a bunch of them on-hand.
 * They're totally fast enough.
 * They're still being made and you can buy them new from Mouser and DigiKey.
-* They're easy to program with Arduino-based home-brew EEPROM programmers.

 The CoPicoVision's RAM is an AS6C6264-55PCN, which is an 8KB 55ns SRAM chip, only 1KB of which is used.